netgen/local-development-setup/docs/source/macos/haproxy.rst

 Make sure to adapt the paths to certificate chain file on your system.

+Also, ensure the file ends with a trailing newline (LF), otherwise HAProxy may fail to start.

 Create port map file ``/opt/local/etc/haproxy/node_domains_ports.map`` with the following content:

 .. code:: console